Customer Experience Progress Report

 And providing information in real time.

 We’ve significantly improved the availability of accurate information about bus and train arrivals for riders on apps, websites and on the platform.
-For the first time, L stations are piloting countdown clocks, and you’re much less likely to be “ghosted” by a cancelled bus thanks to the SEPTA employee-led “Ghost Busters” project.
+For the first time, L stations are piloting countdown clocks, and you’re much less likely to be “ghosted” by a canceled bus thanks to the SEPTA employee-led “Ghost Busters” project.
 We also began showing improved detour information on the SEPTA website and at stops.

 No matter what, we’re here to help.